Garfield V. Cox: Career

+He was a lecturer at Chicago Theological Seminary.
+Cox served as president of the American Finance Association in 1954.

 Cox retired from U.C. in 1958 and moved to California in 1959.
-While there he taught at the Southern California School of Technology.
+While there, he taught at the Southern California School of Technology.

 He was a contributor to the Encyclopedia of the Social Sciences, American Economic Review, Journal of Political Economy, Journal of the American Statistical Association, Journal of Business, and other scholarly periodicals.
 He also served as an economic consultant to business firms, appeared as an expert before several state public-service commissions, and was a noted speaker.

 Personal life

 Before leaving for France during World War I, Cox married Jeannette Wade.
 They had three children, daughters Phyllis and Marilyn, and a son named Lowell.

 Cox was a founder of the 57th Street Meeting of Friends in Chicago and served as its clerk for more than twenty years.
 He was a member of Phi Beta Kappa, Delta Sigma Rho, and Beta Gamma Sigma and was president of the University of Chicago Quadrangle Club and of the Chicago Chapter of the American Statistical Association.

 He died in Los Angeles in 1970.